lpoulain/CHAOS/README.md

 The kernel sets up several things:

+- It switches to i386 protected mode
 - Heap: a very primitive heap mechanism (i.e. malloc())
-- Interrupts: This is used to capture keystrokes.
+- Interrupts: this is used to capture keystrokes.
 Note that the keyboard handler is merely storing the keystroke in the process buffer
 - Processes: each process has its own display (i.e. a window on the screen), stack, etc.
-- Paging.
-This allows to map the virtual memory to the physical memory as the operating system sees fits.
-Right now, trying to access an unmapped page results in a page fault, resulting in the OS mapping that virtual page to a "forbidden page" (which displays a skull under a dump_mem() call).
-Each process has their own virtual memory mapping.
+- Paging: this allows to map the virtual memory to the physical memory as the operating system sees fits.
+Right now, trying to access an unmapped page results in a page fault, resulting in the OS mapping that virtual page to a "forbidden page" (which displays a skull under a dump_mem() call) instead of crashing.
+Each process has its own virtual memory mapping.
 - Multitasking: the interrupts are also used to have a scheduler function called at regular intervals.
 This allows to perform context switches automatically.
 - A PS/2 mouse driver
 - A basic graphical environment: right now it mostly handles the mouse which can be used to select the focus window.
 The mouse can also be used to drag windows around, but this functionality is not completed yet and barely working